Ujjraj/PRODIGY_CS_01/README.md

 ### How Does It Work?

 #### *Encryption*
 1. Choose a shift value (a number between 1 and 25).
-This is your password key.
+This is your cipher key.
 2. For each letter in the message:
    - Shift the letter by the chosen number of positions in the alphabet.
    - If the shift goes past "Z" or "z", it wraps around to the beginning of the alphabet.